Japanese invasion of Burma: Battle of Pa-an

-The Baluchis (actually consisting of companies of Dogras, Punjabi Mussalmans, and Pathans) were mostly fresh recruits, trained in desert warfare, and lacking arms and ammunition.
+The Baluchs (actually consisting of companies of Dogras, Punjabi Mussalmans, and Pathans) were mostly fresh recruits, trained in desert warfare, and lacking arms and ammunition.
 Nonetheless, they put up a stiff resistance, holding their position for several hours and engaging in much hand-to-hand combat.
 However, the Japanese were able to ultimately overrun the British positions by the morning of February 12, as they outnumbered the Baluchis five to one, had more prior battle experience, and benefited from attacks on the British positions at Kuzeik by Japanese dive bombers in the preceding days and hours.
 Less than a third of the Baluchs survived the battle.

 The remnants of the British units from this battle retreated northward to the Brigade command at Thaton.
 This battle is mostly referred to as the 'Battle of Pa-an', and sometimes as the 'Battle of Kuzeik-Pa-an'.

 Sittang Bridge

 The 17th Indian Division soon fell back further northward.
 They attempted to hold the Bilin River (14-19 February) and other fallback lines as they did so, but had too few troops to avoid being continually outflanked.
 The division eventually retreated toward the bridge over the Sittang River in general disorder.
-The retreat was delayed by incidents such as a vehicle breaking through the bridge deck, air attacks (including, allegedly, accidental attacks by the RAF and AVG), and Japanese harassment.The delays allowed Japanese parties to infiltrate to the bridge itself, and the poorly organised defence of the bridge was in danger of collapsing.
+The retreat was delayed by incidents such as a vehicle breaking through the bridge deck, air attacks (including, allegedly, accidental attacks by the RAF and AVG), and Japanese harassment.
+The delays allowed Japanese parties to infiltrate to the bridge itself, and the poorly organised defence of the bridge was in danger of collapsing.
 Fearing that the bridge would fall intact to the Japanese who would use it to advance on Rangoon, the divisional commander, Major-General "Jackie" Smyth, VC, ordered it to be blown up on the morning of 23 February 1942, with most of the division stranded on the enemy-held side.

 Many of the men of the 17th Division who were trapped on the Japanese-held side of the river made their way across to the west bank by swimming or on improvised rafts, but had to abandon almost all their equipment, including most of their small arms.
 This later led some to question the decision to blow the bridge, arguing that the river itself did not offer much of an obstacle to the Japanese, and that more harm than good was achieved, as it resulted in the stranding of two brigades and delayed the Japanese capture of Rangoon by ten days at most.